seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 13. Expand the Tables you can see there are no tables listed.

-### Task 3: Use Data Migration Assistant to migrate Schema and Data
+### Task 5: Use Data Migration Assistant to migrate Schema and Data

 #### Steps

-1. Install **Azure Data Studio**.
-Please go to the link [here](https://learn.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16&tabs=redhat-install%2Credhat-uninstall), scroll down and select  **Azure Data Studio system installer for Windows.**

-2. Go to the Downloads folder and double click on **azzure-studio-windows-setup** file.
-Accept the agreement and click on **Next** to complete the installation.

-3. After the installation completed, please go to Azure portal and search for **Azure Data Migration service**
 1. Run **Microsoft Data Migration Assistant** tool, select the **+** New (+) icon, and enter the following details and then select **Create**.

     | Property | Value |